piggydoughnut/gitHubWatcher/README.md

 # Requirements

 - MySQL 5.5 or later
-- The app is base on FatFree Framework (F3) http://fatfreeframework.com/
 - PHP 5.3.4 or higher
+- The app is based on FatFree Framework (F3) http://fatfreeframework.com/

 # How to install